©ISTOCKPHOTO.COM / KALI9

 Hoboken

-Native Spanish, French or Mandarin speakers immerse kids ages 2.5-8 in their choice of language through interactive activities, crafts and whimsical themes such as Space Explorer, On a Pirate Ship and Hollywood.
+Native Spanish, French or Mandarin speakers immerse kids ages 2.5-8 in their choice of language through interactive activities, crafts and whimsical themes such as Mighty Superheroes, Dinosaur Week, Blast Off to Outer Space or Down on the Farm.

 Wardlaw + Hartridge